0xdbe/0xdbe.github.io/_posts/2022-10-23-GitHub-HowToEnableCodeScanningWithSemgrep.md

             --config="p/default"
 ```

-Under the hood, Semgrep performs two scans: one on the Pull Request and one another on the existing codebase before Pull Request.
+Under the hood, Semgrep performs two scans: one on the Pull Request and another on the existing codebase before the Pull Request.
-Then, only new findings are reported.
+Therefore, only new findings are reported.

 Now, you can protect your default branch ``main`` in your repository ``settings``, by adding ``semgrep-diff`` in ``Require status checks to pass before merging``.
 By the way, you can also check ``Do not allow bypassing the above settings`` to prevent Semgrep bypass.
-After that, it will not be possible to merge Pull Request with new findings:
+After that, it will not be possible to merge thes Pull Requests with new findings:

 ![Pull Request Failed](/images/PullRequestFailed.png)